1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

 ## ONLINE

-On the __*online*__ computer, we decided to spend the output (associated with address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_) of blockchain transaction _127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f_ in a _new_ transaction, so we opened TOR browser to display the details:<br/>
+On the __*online*__ computer, we decided to spend the output associated with address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_  in a _new_ transaction, so we opened TOR browser to display the details:<br/>
 <br/>
 ![previous transaction](images/blockchain.com-tx-127...png)
 <br/>
-With the output information and the bitcoin addresses that we generated earlier, we were prepared to run script ONLINE/sign.sh, passing the structural template template.xml as a parameter.<br/>
+With the output information and the bitcoin addresses that we generated earlier, we were prepared to run script ONLINE/sign.sh, passing the structural template _tx/template.xml_ as a parameter.<br/>
-Please note the interactive "Enter xyz..." questions that the script poses, and the answers that we've given:<br/>
+Please note the interactive "_Enter xyz..._" questions that the script poses, and the answers that we've given:<br/>

     ~/bitcoin$  ONLINE/sign.sh tx/template.xml
     Enter the transaction ID (txid) of the outpoint that you want to spend from: 127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f